 And you know the 'funny' thing?
 The real push in the back came from losing my mother and being diagnosed with MS as a young woman.
 This was my version of the tipping point, of the struggle, of loss.
 And just like these amazing chefs, it actually HELPED me manifest who I am today.
 It still helps me to this day and every day forward to constantly live the truest version of myself I possibly can.
 To come back to nature over and over and over again.
 To practice selfcare (which for me comes down to going to nature, managing my stress levels and eating a healthy organic diet) and compassion and acceptance.
 When I am able to do this, I know I am ok.
 Not healed, not without challenge, not wealthy, but OK.
 And OK is great!
 I am a big fan of the OK.
 When we can be OK with the OK, we immediately feel this weight falling off our shoulders.

 This is why learning to listen to your body, learning to be comfortable with silence is so powerful.
 Because, then we can connect to the whispers of our soul.
 This is, I suppose one of the signatures of my work with clients and students.
 To guide you to that inward place where you can listen.
 You know I am so happy to guide you through your process of reconnecting to yourself or to guide you to just being OK with what is.
-You can contact me for private sessions, you can sign up for my 3 day course, or you can join my upcoming group walk.
+You can contact me for private sessions, or you can join my upcoming group walk.
 You can also come to one of my yoga classes or sign up for the course on how to become a nature coach yourself.

 So I'm going to end this post, by giving voice to my internal whisper and putting it on the page: 'I am going to live in nature'!
 That is part one.
 The picture of me standing on the balcony overlooking the mountains in my mothers country, France, is one of my favourite reminders of how wonderful that feels, because it really felt amazing.
 And part two?
 That will come, but not now.
 Now I am here and here is OK!